top of page

 Baseline testing is the most important thing to get done prior to beginning your sports season on a yearly basis.

+**Please note: proper baseline evaluations involve more than just online or computerized neurocognitive testing!
+These tests have been shown to be unreliable as a stand-alone measure of function in numerous studies.
 Furthermore, these tests do not measure a number of brain areas that are frequently affected following concussion injuries.
 Major sports organizations do use these online tests and so does Complete Concussion Management™ however, we, just like professional sports organizations, also use a wide variety of testing procedures to gather the most comprehensive picture of an athlete's abilities both prior to and following injury.
 Be cautious of clinics that advertise concussion management services that rely heavily on computer tests as these will not provide you with an accurate baseline on their own.
 The biggest concern surrounding concussions comes from the energy deficit that occurs in the brain following injury.
 When the brain is in this low energy state, it has been well established that the brain is extremely vulnerable to additional trauma, where even smaller impacts can lead to another concussion; and these second concussions can cause severe brain injuries with potentially permanent or fatal outcomes.

-Post Concussion Treatment
+Post Concussion treatment

 Post-Concussion Syndrome occurs when concussion related symptoms last longer than 3-4 weeks.
 Symptoms may include any of the following: